Overview

 Carbon Credits (Carbon Farming Initiative – Savanna Fire Management – Emissions Avoidance) Methodology Determination 2025 (the savanna emissions avoidance method)

-We have released consultation materials for the savanna sequestration and avoidance method early to provide additional time for stakeholders to familiarise themselves with the method.
-Subject to approval by the Emissions Reduction Assurance Committee (ERAC), materials for the savanna emissions avoidance method will be released, possibly in early October.
+On 14 August 2025, we released consultation materials for the savanna sequestration and avoidance method early to provide additional time for stakeholders to familiarise themselves with the method.
+Then on 19 September 2025, we also released materials for the savanna emissions avoidance method.

 Expanding crediting to include carbon sequestration in living biomass and dead standing biomass, in addition to dead organic matter in fallen debris.